 The next screen grab shows the options available at the bottom of the page.

 The first option that you can make is to stop following when you reach a certain amount of followers or when the ratio of followers/followings has reached smaller than X amount.
-This allows you to keep the accounts balance right, for example if your account is following thousands of accounts but only being followed by a handful of people, your account won’t only be flagged by Twitter, but real users will also begin to question if your accounts legitimate or not.
+This allows you to keep the accounts balance right.
+For example, if your account is following thousands of accounts but only being followed by a handful of people, your account won’t only be flagged by Twitter, but real users will also begin to question if your accounts legitimate or not.

 Lastly at the bottom, there are a list other options you have to mess about with.
 For example, you may want to tick the box that says “user has profile image”.
 These accounts are more likely to be real people than ones without.

 Once this is all done, select the tab “follow sources”.
 Here is where you select what sources Mass planner is going to use to start following people.
-Before I go over the different sources I’ll firstly go over the ranking system that works with a scale of 1-10, with 1 being the smallest and 10 being the highest in how likely it will be used.
+Before I go over the different sources I’ll first go over the ranking system that works with a scale of 1-10, with 1 being the smallest and 10 being the highest in how likely it will be used.
 For example, if two sources were selected, one with a ranking of 2 and the other with a ranking of 6.
 The one with the ranking of 6 will be used a lot more than the rank 2.

 With Twitter, you can use keywords to find your target accounts.
 Once you’ve begun following keyword targeted accounts you can start following the friends of these accounts as well as friends of individual accounts.
 Just enter the URL of the accounts into the box and Mass Planner will begin following their followers with no limit on how many you want to target.
 Below are a few more options that you can choose from, select whatever ones you want and that’s you finally ready to start using Mass Planner.

-Now you’re all setup, it’s time to start following.
+Now you’re all set up, it’s time to start following.
 Click on the “Start Auto Follow” button and let the tool work its magic.

 This is the page where you set how often you follow back people that are already following you.
 The settings are similar to those before it where you can decide how many people you follow per operation and how long you wait between each operation.
 Once you have filled out the info on this page, select “Start Follow Back”, found in the top right corner of the page.